Looking forward to studying in South Australia in 2023, or eager to explore one of Australia’s most liveable cities?

 Trek up Mount Lofty

 Museums and galleries are some of the best ways to get to know a city on a student budget.
-Luckily, you’ll find the South Australian Museum and the Art Gallery of South Australia right next to each other, so you can spend a whole day delving deeper into Australia’s history without spending a cent.
+Luckily, you’ll find the South Australian Museum and the Art Gallery of South Australia right next to each other, and both have free entry, so you can spend a whole day without spending a cent.
 Browse the fascinating exhibits and examine artefacts from the Ngarrindjeri people at the Museum.
-At the Gallery, enjoy Australian, Indigenous, Asian, European and North American art, and join a free guided tour to learn all about the Gallery’s collection.
+At the Gallery, enjoy Australian, Asian, European and North American art, and join a free guided tour to learn all about the Gallery’s collection.
+Meanwhile, MOD. – a museum of discovery – will have a new ‘INVISIBILITY’ exhibition opening in February 2022 that shines a spotlight on the unseen to help us understand the world better.

 The suburb of Glenelg is buzzing, with the beach surrounded by lots of fantastic cafes, pubs and boutiques.
 You can spend a day exploring the suburb without spending anything, but you might want to splash out and spend a few dollars to grab an ice cream to eat while you walk along the jetty, or some fish and chips to enjoy on the sand (look out for seagulls!).